pulsar-edit/pulsar-edit.github.io/docs/blog/20231110-savetheclocktower-modern-tree-sitter-part-5.md

 ![disjoint content ranges in a Tree-sitter injection](./assets/tree-sitter-html-parser-injection.png)

 You can see that the HTML injection layer has two disjoint content ranges on either side of the interpolation.
-Hence the Tree-sitter HTML parser will treat it as empty space.
+The Tree-sitter HTML parser won’t even know the interpolation is there.

 This behavior makes sense as a default, but it can be opted out of with `includeChildren: true` in `addInjectionPoint` if it gets in your way.